lloydkevin/hugo-wd/content/post/2008-05-30-ie-css-min-height-hack.md

   - internet explorer

 ---
-Now it&#8217;s not surprise to anyone out there that [I hate Internet Explorer][1].
+Now it's not surprise to anyone out there that [I hate Internet Explorer][1].
 No I mean [I really hate it][2]!
-One of the reasons that I hate it so much is that it&#8217;s buggy.
-Call it whatever you want, maybe it&#8217;s too forgiving on bad HTML or CSS, but whatever their intentions are (forgiving sloppy code or just too lazy to interpret code right) it causes tons of problems.
+One of the reasons that I hate it so much is that it's buggy.
+Call it whatever you want, maybe it's too forgiving on bad HTML or CSS, but whatever their intentions are (forgiving sloppy code or just too lazy to interpret code right) it causes tons of problems.

 ### The Min-Height Problem

 I know a lot of you have had this problem in the past.
-It&#8217;s gotten so bad for me that, at one point, I&#8217;ve just stopped using them.
-Bottom line, Internet Explorer pretends it doesn&#8217;t see the min-height property.
+It's gotten so bad for me that, at one point, I've just stopped using them.
+Bottom line, Internet Explorer pretends it doesn't see the min-height property.
 It uses the regular _height_ property as a min-height.
 Confused?
 Let me make it a bit simpler:

 #### Firefox

 The _height_ property is a fixed size.
-It doesn&#8217;t shrink and it doesn&#8217;t expand with content.
+It doesn't shrink and it doesn't expand with content.

 The _min-height_ property is exactly what it says: it gives the element a minimum height, but it still expands with the content of the element.
-It&#8217;s perfect for if you have an element that will just look totally ugly if you it&#8217;s empty.
+It's perfect for if you have an element that will just look totally ugly if you it's empty.

 #### Internet Explorer

 The _height_ property is interpreted as a minimum height, funny enough.
-Doesn&#8217;t that suck?
+Doesn't that suck?

 ### IE CSS Min-Height Hack

-But here&#8217;s the good news, there&#8217;s a _fix/hack_.
+But here's the good news, there's a _fix/hack_.
 Now mind you, there are tons of different ways to get around this issue.
-There&#8217;s conditional IE tags, there&#8217;s Javascript hacks, etc. I&#8217;ll focus on two, which I like.
-So here&#8217;s what we&#8217;re working with:
+There's conditional IE tags, there's Javascript hacks, etc. I'll focus on two, which I like.
+So here's what we're working with:

 <pre class="brush: css; title: ; notranslate" title="">#box {
 	min-height:100px;